silver2row/motocape/README.md

     ...

-First off...attach that MotorCape.
 Make sure, if you are using the Cape w/ a BBBW, to get P8 on the Cape w/ P8 on the BBBW and the same for header P9 ` (of course) `.

 Okay, once attached is when we can start development.
-We will need to make service by way of a .service file, a couple of software examples, and use systemctl to make our service run on boot.
+We will need to make a service by way of a .service file, a couple of software examples, and use systemctl to make our service run on boot.
 For the service file, go to /etc/systemd/system.
 Make a .service file by using your favorite editor, nano for instance, and use this idea for a .py file named MotoCape.py: